Microsoft Dynamics 365: Microsoft Dynamics 365 Business Central

-Online & On-Premises Deployment
+Online and on-premises deployment

 The Dynamics 365 Business Central system comes in both an online hosted (SaaS) version and an on-premises version for manual deployment and administration.

-Some features, such as integration with other online Microsoft services, aren't available in the on-premises version and only in the online edition.
+Some features, such as integration with other online Microsoft services, are not available in the on-premises version and only in the online edition.

 Localization

 As an international ERP system, Business Central is available with 24 official localizations to work with the local features and requirements of various countries.
 Local partners provide an additional 47 localizations.

 The system is compliant with various internal financial standards to meet local requirements, such as GDPR, IAS/IFRS and SOX.

-Editions & Licensing
+Editions and licensing

 There are two editions of Business Central, Essentials and Premium.
 Essentials covers Finance, Sales, Marketing, Purchasing, Inventory, Warehousing, and Project Management.
 Premium includes all of Essentials functionality plus Service Management and Manufacturing features.

 With the arrival of NAV 2013, Microsoft introduced a new licensing model that operated on a concurrent user basis.
-With this model, user licenses were of two types: A full User or a Limited User.
+With this model, user licenses were of two types: A full user or a limited user.
 The full user has access to the entire system, whereas the limited user only has read access to the system and limited write access.

 From the Business Central rebrand launch, the licensing model changed to a per-seat license model with a 3x concurrent seat multiplier added to any existing perpetual licences from previous Dynamics NAV versions.
 Customers with a Dynamics NAV Extended Pack license were moved to the Premium edition.